Professional Accreditation in Meteorology

 Paul Gundersen, CMet

-Successfully acquiring CMet accreditation represented a huge personal milestone – one that will doubtless benefit my career”
+Successfully acquiring CMet accreditation represented a huge personal milestone – one that has been of benefit to my career.

 badge icon